 The CFMP has students divide into teams using water bottles to grow in class up to 8 different vegetables, fruits, herbs, and/or spices for monthly harvesting.
 The growing techniques are simple and can be done at home even for those living in apartments using seeds and other materials provided in the CFMP Kit.
 The CFMP has three different Levels that cover Nutrition & Marketing, Profit & Loss, and Investors while teaching different techniques for growing food indoors.

 The CFMP has been designed to compliment existing curriculum from 3rd-12th grades (especially science and math).
 Fortunately, teachers don’t have to worry about losing valuable instruction time to an outside program.
-Once setup, it requires just 30 minutes twice a month to plant and harvest and just 5 minutes once a week to water.
+Once setup, it requires just 30 minutes twice a month to plant and harvest and just 5 minutes once or twice a week to water.
 As “Classroom Farmers,” students have a great opportunity to learn indoor gardening skills.

 When there is free time, students can take advantage of the CFMP’s optional games and assignments to get a hands on education of how food growing businesses operate (see below).
 These games, activities, and assignments can be customized to help teach Math and Reading lessons of the instructor’s choosing.
 Program training can be held in class with students, just teachers, or telecommuted if distance is an issue.
 Contact Us for details on how to bring the CFMP to your School or how to become a Sponsor.

 Portable Gardens are built out of common materials like water bottles to make growing food simple and inexpensive so even someone living in an apartment can set one up.
 Learn More

 Bottle Growers are simple one bottle top portable gardens that allow students to easily grow greens at home using materials from class.
 Learn More

 (typically takes one school year per level):

 CFMP Level I: Nutrition & Marketing – Students learn how easy it is to grow different types of microgreens inside their classroom or even in their room at home.
 Level I also lets students see the business side of things with the chance to design artwork for print and online promotional materials.
 Learn More